Trip PlannerPlanning

 Trip total

-The Summary section at the top of the trip planner shows a total Active figure — the sum of all section estimates.
-It only appears when at least one section has distance data, using the same condition as the distance chart.
+The Summary section at the top of the trip planner shows a total Active figure — the sum of all section estimates — and, when at least one section has distance data, a clock + duration total (sum of per-section Naismith estimates).
+If any section used a terrain-based climb guess, the trip total is prefixed with ~, same as on day cards.

 The formula